Welcome

 This program and bus transportation are free.

-Our education program for Spring 2023 has just wrapped up with 6 schools participating and 393 students exploring Farm Creek Preserve.
+Our education program for Spring 2023 wrapped up with 6 schools participating and 393 students exploring Farm Creek Preserve.
 Thank you to the 23 volunteer guides plus school teachers, without whom we could not have this program.
 Looking forward to Spring 2024 and the next classrooms of 4th graders.

 A Trip Down Memory Lane.
 Fundraising for Farm Creek and enjoying a fall day.
 Thank you Miki Alicastro for this memory.
 And thank you John Lennon for such a perfect song.